refinedev/refine/documentation/docs/ui-frameworks/mui/components/buttons/delete.md

 };
 ```

-Clicking the button will trigger the [`useDelete`](/core/hooks/data/useDelete.md) method and then the record whose resource is "post" and whose id is "1" gets deleted.
+Clicking the button will trigger the [`useDelete`](/core/hooks/data/useDelete.md) method and then the record whose resource is `post` and whose id is `1` gets deleted.

 :::note
 **`<DeleteButton>`** component reads the id information from the route by default.